 - 1 cup unsweetened shredded coconut

-- 1/4 cup cacao powder, or unsweetened cocoa
+- ¼ cup cacao powder, or unsweetened cocoa powder

 Instructions

-- Place slightly cooled seeds and shredded coconut in bowl of food processor and cover with lid.
+- Begin processing: Place cooled seeds and shredded coconut in bowl of food processor and cover with lid.
 Process for about 3-4 minutes, scraping down the sides of the bowl periodically if necessary.
 Add cacao powder, coconut sugar, cinnamon and process until smooth, approximately another minute.

-- Once your butter is almost at a smooth consistency, with the motor running, add 2 tsp of coconut oil and process the butter for another 2 minutes, or until desired consistency.
+- Add oil: Once your butter is almost at a smooth consistency, with the motor running, add 2 tsp of coconut oil and process the butter for another 2 minutes, or until desired consistency.

 Recipe Notes: